ibm-cloud-docs/messages-for-rabbitmq/howto-shovel.md

    - **Destination**: AMQP 0.9.1
      - *URI*: `amqps://username:password@<target_hostname>:<target_port>?verify=verify_none`
      - *Queue_name*: `target_queue`
-1. Review the details to verify the shovel is created correctly.
+1. Review the details to verify that the shovel is created correctly.
 1. To verify Shovel status, select *Shovel status*.
 1. Now you can add a message to your source queue and it will redirect to the destination queue.

 # Things to remember
 {: #rabbitmq-shovel-remember}

-- Your Shovel should be created on the destination formation.
+- Create your Shovel on the destination formation.
-- In RabbitMQ versions 3.12 and newer, it is mandatory to add `verify_none` in the source and destination URI, as detailed in the configiuration procedure.
+- In RabbitMQ versions 3.12 and newer, it is mandatory to add `verify_none` in the source and destination URI, as detailed in the configuration procedure.